Billing and Financial Aid

 Note: This list may not be comprehensive.

 If you are awarded scholarships from sources external to Holy Cross—for example, a study abroad partner university, you must report the scholarship to the Financial Aid Office.
-Financial Aid will then determine how the scholarship is applied to your HC bill.
+Financial Aid will then determine how the scholarship is applied to your Holy Cross bill.

-Should you have specific questions regarding your financial aid award, please contact them at 508-793-2265 or via email at firstname.lastname@example.org.
+Should you have specific questions regarding your financial aid award, please contact the Holy Cross Financial Aid Office at 508-793-2265 or via email at firstname.lastname@example.org.